talon-one/talon_go/docs/AccessLogEntry.md

 SetMethod gets a reference to the given string and assigns it to the Method field.

+### GetRequestPayload

+`func (o *AccessLogEntry) GetRequestPayload() string`

+GetRequestPayload returns the RequestPayload field if non-nil, zero value otherwise.

+### GetRequestPayloadOk

+`func (o *AccessLogEntry) GetRequestPayloadOk() (string, bool)`

+GetRequestPayloadOk returns a tuple with the RequestPayload field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasRequestPayload

+`func (o *AccessLogEntry) HasRequestPayload() bool`

+HasRequestPayload returns a boolean if a field has been set.

+### SetRequestPayload

+`func (o *AccessLogEntry) SetRequestPayload(v string)`

+SetRequestPayload gets a reference to the given string and assigns it to the RequestPayload field.

 ### GetRequestUri

 `func (o *AccessLogEntry) GetRequestUri() string`